 Alexandra Kosteniuk is certainly right up there along with Judit Polgar in terms of her play!!

 I can be very moody at times as I can play the most bizarre openings!
 Having successfully employed the Dragon against some of the toughest players, I fail to understand the dissuasive stand taken by most top players.
-Having learnt chess more from my opponents than from books, I tend to respect my opponents.
+Having learnt chess more from my opponents than from books, I tend

 The silliest question ever asked by someone: Can I play chess here?
 Also, in response to the question: What is the similarity between life and chess? - the wittiest answer given here by a helper was: There are no takebacks in either!!